moble/Quaternionic.jl/docs/src/index.md

 0.1 + 2.3𝐢 + 0.0𝐣 + 4.5𝐤
 ```
 As with the complex `im`, the result of multiplying `imx`, etc., with any real number will be a
 quaternion with the type of the other number.
+For copy-paste convenience, it is also possible to
+use the aliases 𝐢, 𝐣, and 𝐤 (as Unicode bold character).

 [^1]:
     Note that, mathematically speaking, quaternions can only be defined over a